 Some days I feel like a hairdresser.
 I know much more than I should.
 Over the years I have had the great pleasure of seeing a LOT of great shirt images of famous people, places, and things that came from FastFilms and now T-Seps.
 If you look at some of the samples on the T-Seps home page you see major movies, Disney images and much more.
 This is just the tip of the iceberg.
 These are just samples that printers sent me (getting samples is like pulling teeth).
 What you don’t see are the hundreds of thousands of images that have been done.
 In fact you can read a few testimonials from happy users here.

-Just to give a taste, in the last two weeks I have looked at images from T-Seps users for Hootie and the Blowfish, the racetrack Saratoga, Toy Story 3, Captain Morgan Rum, a great image for the comeback tour for Mickey Gilley, an F35 airplane image for Lockheed, Duck and Turkey stamp images for the state of Arkansas and more.
+Just to give a taste, in the last few weeks I have looked at images from T-Seps users for Hootie and the Blowfish, the racetrack Saratoga, Toy Story 3, Captain Morgan Rum, a great image for the comeback tour for Mickey Gilley, an F35 airplane image for Lockheed, Duck and Turkey stamp images for the state of Arkansas and more.
 That is just images people have sent me.
 Why do I see these?
 In many cases it is a brag from customers.
 “Hey… look what we are doing?”
 In other cases it is to simply get the masters touch and see what routine I might run and what tweaks I might do.

 Why don’t I show more of these?
 Simple.
 My customers don’t want the world to know that they are using T-Seps or FastFilms and in many cases they are just a contract printer for someone else who has the rights to show the image.
 Mums the word.
 I am usually told “don’t pass this around” when I get these images.